grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 ### Communication of intent: required recipient

-Another advantage of the constructor approach is that it allows to state explicitly what the required recipients are for a particular sender.
+Another advantage of the constructor approach is that it allows stating explicitly what the required recipients are for a particular sender.
 For example, a `Sender` accepts a `Recipient` in its constructor:

 ```csharp
 public Sender(Recipient recipient)